 To extend herself musically, Ruby picked up violin, cello and double bass at school in addition to her studies on viola.
-In her spare time she enjoys taking photos, as much for the process and the experience of seeing the world through a lens, as for the final image.
-Having also been on exchange to France, Ruby loves the French language and has developed a taste for good cheese.
+In her spare time, she enjoys taking photos, as much for the process and the experience of seeing the world through a lens, as for the final image.
+Ruby also enjoys baking, good cheese and riding her bike around Melbourne.